sandeep45/sandeep45.github.io/_posts/2016-02-03-this-keyword-in-javascript-part2.md

 ## Scope-By-Flow

 In Javascript the `this` keyword is resolved as `scope-by-flow`.
-I took this keyword from a blog post at [jsrocks](http://jsrocks.org/2014/10/arrow-functions-and-their-scope/).
-What i mean to say is that the value of `this` can change depending upon how the function which has `this` is called.
+I borrowed this term of `scope-by-flow` from a blog post at [jsrocks](http://jsrocks.org/2014/10/arrow-functions-and-their-scope/).
+What i mean to say is that the value of `this` can change depending upon how the function which has `this` is being called.

 ````
 window.name = "bananas";